dylance/Udacity-FSND-Project6/README.md

 Add this text to user's file in sudoers.d -  `<YOUR USER NAME> ALL=(ALL) NOPASSWD:ALL`

- exit server `exit`
+Exit server - `exit`

-### Create SSH keys
+#### Create SSH keys

 On your local machine:

 Create new Key `ssh-keygen`

-save key in desired location with desired name
+Save key in desired location with desired name - `/Users/austin/.ssh/id_rsa` is the default location and file name for locatl ssh keys

-log on to server as grader
+Log on to server as grader

-go to root directory - `cd ~`
+Ho to root directory - `cd ~`

-make directory to store public key - `mkdir .ssh`
+Make directory to store public key - `mkdir .ssh`

-make file with authorized keys - `touch .ssh/authorized_keys`
+Make file with authorized keys - `touch .ssh/authorized_keys`

-open nano to edit file -  `nano .ssh/authorized_keys`
+Open nano to edit file -  `nano .ssh/authorized_keys`

-copy paste text from public key on your local machine to  .ssh/authorized keys on your server
+Copy paste text from public key on your local machine to  .ssh/authorized keys on your server

-give only the user you created access to .ssh folder. `chmod 700 .ssh`
+Give only the user you created access to .ssh folder. `chmod 700 .ssh`

-change permission for authorized keys to read only for other users - `chmod 644 .ssh/authorized_keys`
+Change permission for authorized keys to read only for other users - `chmod 644 .ssh/authorized_keys`

-exit server and close ssh connection `exit`
+Exit server and close ssh connection `exit`

-log onto server for me -  `ssh grader@198.199.114.89 -i <YOUR SSH KEY`
+log onto server for me -  `ssh grader@198.199.114.89 -i <YOUR SSH KEY FILE PATH>`

-log onto server -  `ssh grader@198.199.114.89 -i <YOUR SSH KEY>`

-### enable  forced key based authentication
+#### Enable  forced key based authentication

 `sudo nano /etc/ssh/sshd_config`

- change PasswordAuthentication to no
+ Change PasswordAuthentication to no

- restart configeration service so it uses new changes. `sudo service ssh restart`
+ Restart configuration service so it uses new changes - `sudo service ssh restart`

-### Set up Firewall
+#### Set up Firewall

-checks firewall status - `sudo ufw status`
+Checks firewall status - `sudo ufw status`

--deny all incoming requests
+Deny all incoming requests

-firewall is not enabled yet so this is ok. - `sudo ufw default deny incoming`
+Firewall is not enabled yet so this is ok. - `sudo ufw default deny incoming`

- allow outgoing requests - `sudo ufw default allow outgoing`
+Allow outgoing requests - `sudo ufw default allow outgoing`

- change default port `sudo nano /etc/ssh/sshd_config`
+Change default port `sudo nano /etc/ssh/sshd_config`

-locate the line `# Port 22`
+Locate the line `# Port 22`

 uncomment the line and change port to 2200

-can also disable root log in in this file
+Can also disable root log in in this file

-restard sshd service by running command `service sshd restart`
+Restard sshd service by running command `service sshd restart`

-can also disable root log in in this file
+Can also disable root log in in this file

-`ssh grader@198.199.114.89 -i <YOUR SSH KEY>`

-`-i ~/Desktop/id_rsa` is just where I have my private key stored instead of default location.

-set up firewall to allow certain port numbers:
+Set up firewall to allow certain port numbers:

 `sudo ufw allow 2200/tcp`